 \subsection{Discussion}

+While there is no reference gain function for indirect pointing with Leap Motion, we compared \methodname\ to a sigmoid function tuned using recommendations from previous work~\cite{nancel15}. \methodname\ was able to offer significant improvements, about 6.8\%, in completion time when compared to the sigmoid function, without a significant decrease in accuracy. \finalAdd{We note that the performance in \sigpart~conditions started already lower than \methodname~from the first block, which suggests a shortcoming of hand-tuning methods, that ultimately rely on subjective impressions rather than objective criteria.}

-As in the first study, the gain functions produced by \methodname\ displayed significant performance improvement form the initial condition (here up to 24\%), and reasonable completion times (here around 1.5 second).
-Figure \ref{fig:gainleap} shows the evolution of the gain functions that it produced for each participant after each block.
-Each function appears to converge to a particular shape, which might reflect the movement specificities and pointing strategy of each individual participant.
+As in the first study, the gain functions produced by \methodname\ displayed significant completion time improvement from the initial block (here up to 20.2\%), and reasonable completion times (here around 1.6 second).
+Figure \ref{fig:trialcompletiontime} shows the evolution of the gain functions that it produced for a subset of our participants after each block.
+Each function appears to converge to a particular shape, which might reflect the movement specificities and pointing strategy of individual participants.